Coyate/gamedev-notes/Other/python.md

 for i  in range(101): # 0- 100
     sum += i

+for w in words[:]: # traverse a copy of words
+    pass

 # inside for iteration
 for x in [1, 2, 3, 4, 5]:
     pass